malith-perera/malith-perera/README.md

 - 👋 Hi, I’m @malith-perera
 - 👀 I'm still living.
-- 🌱 I’m creating a extended C library to help C programmers to work easily in C and think in C programs with objects in mind.
+- 🌱 I’m creating a extended C library to help C programmers to work easily in C and think C programs with objects in mind.
 - 💞️ I’m very interested in helping others.
 - 📫 malithgeethike@gmail.com